Optimal sampling of dynamical large deviations in two dimensions via tensor networks

-\textbf{\em Large deviations from PEPS.-} The East and SSEP in 1D are known to have LD transitions in terms of the activity or other dynamical observables \cite{Garrahan2007, Derrida2007, Bodineau2007,AppertRolland2008,Lecomte2012,Jack2015,Nemoto2017, Karevski2017,Banuls2019, Causer2020}.
+\textbf{\em Large deviations from PEPS.-} The East and SSEP in 1D are known to have dynamical phase transitions in terms of the activity or other dynamical observables \cite{Garrahan2007, Garrahan2009, Derrida2007, Bodineau2007,AppertRolland2008,Lecomte2012,Jack2015,Nemoto2017, Karevski2017,Banuls2019, Causer2020}.
 In two-dimensions, the SSEP has a transition in the LDs of the current \cite{Helms2020}.
 We now provide evidence by means of PEPS for both the 2D East and 2D SSEP having active-inactive phase transitions.
 Figure \ref{fig: large_deviations}(a-c) shows the LD statistics for both the 2D East model (top) and the 2D SSEP (bottom).
-For the East model, we see from Fig.~\ref{fig: large_deviations}(a) that the SCGF follows linear response, $\theta(s) \approx sk(0)$, for small $s$, but at $s_{c}(L)$ it sharply changes to another branch.
+For the East model, we see from Fig.~\ref{fig: large_deviations}(a) that the SCGF follows a linear response, $\theta(s) \approx sk(0)$, for small $s$, but at $s_{c}(L)$ it sharply changes to another branch.
 This point corresponds to a sudden drop in activity, $k(s) = -\theta'(s)$, which becomes discontinuous in the limit $N\to\infty$, see Fig.~\ref{fig: large_deviations}(b).
 Having access to both the SCGF and the dynamical activity allows us to estimate the rate function $\varphi(k)$, shown in Fig.~\ref{fig: large_deviations}(c).
-We see broadening of the rate function around the mean, indicating the coexistence of active and inactive dynamics.
+We see a broadening of the rate function around the mean, indicating the coexistence of active and inactive dynamics.
+For comparison, we also show the distribution of a simple process with the same mean activity, but which is uncorrelated in time (black dashed line).
 All this behaviour is characteristic of a first-order phase transition.

-For the SSEP we see something different: Fig.~\ref{fig: large_deviations}(a) shows no sharp change in $\theta(s)$, and the activity in Fig.~\ref{fig: large_deviations}(b) has no discontinuity.
-This is indicative of a second-order transition, with the rate function showing critical broadening, see Fig.~\ref{fig: large_deviations}(c), and a divergence in the susceptibility $\chi(s) = \theta''(s)$, see Fig.~\ref{fig: large_deviations}(d).
-Note that this is different from the 1D SSEP with open boundaries \cite{Causer2020} in which this transition is first-order.